kbase/cdm-prototype-spark/README.md

 ### Submitting a Spark Job via Jupyter Notebook

-After launching the Jupyter Notebook, establish a Spark context or session with the master set to `spark://spark-master:7077` and proceed to submit your job.
+After launching the Jupyter Notebook, establish a Spark context or session with the master set to the environment variable SPARK_MASTER_URL and proceed to submit your job.
 Once the job is submitted, you can monitor the job status and logs in the Spark UI.

 Sample code to calculate Pi using `SparkContext`: